jhpyle/docassemble/_docs/docker.md

 short_title: Docker
 ---

-If you want to avoid having to install all of **docassemble**'s dependencies on your server, you can run it as a [Docker] image.

 [Docker] is a good platform for trying out **docassemble** for the first time.
 It can also be used as a production environment; Amazon's [EC2 Container Service] can be used to maintain a cluster of